 President, Rotterdam University of Applied Sciences

-Our university strongly supports case education and case competitions; that is why we established the Rotterdam International Case Academy more than three years ago.
+Our university strongly supports case education and case competitions; that is why we established the Rotterdam International Case Academy five years ago.
 The academy offers students from many different backgrounds case-based semester programmes, and prepares students and lecturers for participation in international case competitions.
 Co-hosting ROCA is a logical next step.

 With ROCA, on the one hand, we want to enable talented student teams to apply their knowledge to actual and complicated business challenges – a great learning experience.
 On the other hand, we want to help companies and NGOs by providing them with creative, innovative and feasible solutions for their “wicked problems”.
 We want to create a win-win, for both students and organizations.
 Now more than ever.